 Frequently Asked Questions

-Express entry is a program used to manage how people with skilled work experience apply to migrate to Canada.
+Express Entry is a program used to manage how people with skilled work experience apply to Canada.
 The Canadian government chooses skilled immigrants as permanent residents based on their ability to settle in this country and participate in its economy.

 Candidates can get an ITA if they score 433 or more points in the Comprehensive Ranking System (CRS).
 This score changes depending on government requirements.
 After getting the required score, the government shows you into which program of Express Entry you can apply to become a permanent resident.
 It is also important to mention that candidates who get an ITA will benefit from a fast processing time of six months or less.